qoherent/spectrogram-segmentation/README.md

 ```

-5. Download the spectrum sensing dataset.
+5. Fetch the spectrum sensing dataset.

+The original public mirror used by this repository is no longer available.
+For internal training, fetch the dataset
+from the Dawson machine while connected to the office network or VPN:

 <details>
 <summary><strong>Windows</strong></summary>